 The popularity of Cajun Deep Fried Turkey has grown considerably over the last decade.
 Most people do not realize the terrible mess it makes, and the dangerous consequences that ensue by working in an enclosed space.
 I know the old pros like to take it outdoors and have a friendly game of horse shoes or washers while enjoying a cold one talking about the football games that are to be played later that day.
 If you like the taste of a deep fried turkey then it is well worth all of the prep and time it takes to have this on your Holiday menu.

-Marinade or Brine your Turkey for at leat 8-12 hours for extra flavor and to make sure it is really moist.
-You will need a pot big enough to keep in your refrigerator for the 8-12 hour period to keep your Turkey in.
+Marinade or Brine your Turkey for at least 8 hours for extra flavor and to make sure it is really moist.
+You will need a pot big enough to keep in your refrigerator for the 8 hour period to keep your Turkey in.
 You will mix all ingredients together, and add your Turkey and the marinade to your pot, and cover, and add to the refrigerator overnight.
 I like to put the fresh herbs directly into the cavity of the bird for a little extra flavor.
 When you are done marinading you are ready to cook your Turkey.

 You will need a completely thawed turkey, a couple gallons of oil, and a very large cooking pot.
 You can use canola, vegetable oil, but it is better if you use peanut oil.
 You will also need to truss the turkey, meaning you need to secure the legs, neck flap, wings and tail to the body of the turkey.
 Make sure that there is not any type of thermometer or device that will pop out on the turkey.
 It would melt into the oil, not a good thing.